Explosive eruption rocks volcano on Caribbean's St. Vincent - WTMJ

 John Renton, a school principal who was in charge of one shelter, said in a phone interview that they had plenty of masks and other personal protective equipment but needed more cots.
 While talking, he was interrupted by a phone call from a government official asking about the state of things.
 “We’re over capacity,” he responded, noting that the shelter could hold 75 people and was already filled up.

-Government officials tweeted that the dome of the volcano located on the island’s northern region could be seen glowing by nightfall.
+Government officials tweeted that the dome of the volcano located on the island’s northern region could be seen glowing by nightfall on Thursday.
 The alert issued Wednesday follows days of seismic activity around La Soufriere.

 Gonsalves urged people to remain calm and orderly.